 My personal interpretation of the conference’s outcome is as follows:

-– Our inspiration derives from the dedication and intrinsic motivation of physician-educators who actively learn from each other during Train the Trainer workshops (certified and master instructors from Bronchoscopy International are two examples of such a process).
+– Our focus can shift from that of resisting change to that of implementation. – Our objective should be to create a training environment that is coherent with learning habits of a younger generation of doctors, yet adaptable to diverse medical and cultural environments. – Our inspiration derives from the dedication and intrinsic motivation of physician-educators who actively learn from each other during Train the Trainer workshops (certified and master instructors from Bronchoscopy International are two examples of such a process). – Our sense of achievement comes from competently serving patients and training a new generation of doctors who refuse to use patients as training victims.

 In my opinion, therefore, this landmark conference signals the end of an era stained by Halstedian philosophies.
 In its place is a commitment to implement a multidimensional approach to procedure-related education.
 Training programs that incorporate checklists, assessment tools, step-by-step learning, simulation, procedural logbooks, data collection and analysis, knowledge of educational philosophies, instructional techniques, and structured opportunities for learner-teacher feedback constitue a solid framework for what clearly is a new beginning.